GLOBAL MARKETS-Europe woes, US earnings season hit shares, euro

 Government debt prices rose in a bid for safety as anxiety among investors picked up on the International Monetary Fund’s gloomier view of the global economy.

 The uncertain outlook for Spain and Greece added to concerns.
-Tens of thousands of angry Greek protesters filled the streets of Athens during a visit by German Chancellor Angela Merkel, who offered sympathy but no promise of further aid on her first visit since the euro crisis erupted three years ago.
+Tens of thousands of angry Greek protesters filled the streets of Athens to greet German Chancellor Angela Merkel, who offered sympathy but no promise of further aid on her first visit since the euro crisis erupted three years ago.

 Spanish bond yields rose after euro zone finance ministers said on Monday that Madrid did not need a bailout yet, adding to uncertainty about when Spain will ask for aid, widely seen as inevitable.